MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/quickstart-python-data-structures.md

 ---
-title: Quickstart for working with data structures in Python
+title: Work with Python and SQL data types and objects
+titleSuffix: SQL Server Machine Learning Services
-description: In this quickstart for Python script in SQL Server, learn how use data structures with the sp_execute_external_script system stored procedure. ms.prod: sql ms.technology: machine-learning
+description: In this quickstart, learn how to work with data types and data objects in Python and SQL Server with SQL Server Machine Learning Services. ms.prod: sql ms.technology: machine-learning

-ms.date: 01/04/2019
+ms.date: 09/17/2019
 ms.topic: quickstart
-author: dphansen
+author: garyericson
+ms.author: garye
-ms.author: davidph
+ms.reviewer: davidph
 monikerRange: ">=sql-server-2017||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 ---
-# Quickstart: Python data structures in SQL Server
+# Quickstart: Handle data types and objects using Python in SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 This quickstart shows how to use data structures when using Python in SQL Server Machine Learning Services.

 SQL Server relies on the Python **pandas** package, which is great for working with tabular data.
 However, you cannot pass a scalar from Python to SQL Server and expect it to "just work".
-In this quickstart, we'll review some basic data type definitions, to prepare you for additional issues that you might run across when passing tabular data between Python and SQL Server.
+In this quickstart, you'll review some basic data type definitions, to prepare you for additional issues that you might run across when passing tabular data between Python and SQL Server.

+Concepts to know up front include:

 + A data frame is a table with _multiple_ columns.
-+ A single column of a DataFrame, is a list-like object called a Series.
++ A single column of a data frame is a list-like object called a series.
-+ A single value is a cell of a data frame and has to be called by index.
++ A single value of a data frame is called a cell and is accessed by index.

 How would you expose the single result of a calculation as a data frame, if a data.frame requires a tabular structure?
 One answer is to represent the single scalar value as a series, which is easily converted to a data frame.